-Adam was succeeded in the grand direction of the craft by Seth-Enock, Kainan, Mahalaleel, and Jared, whose son Enoch was expert and bright, both in the science and in the art, and being a prophet. he foretold the destruction of the earth for sin, first by water, and afterwards by fire.
+Adam was succeeded in the grand direction of the craft by Seth, Enoch, Kainan, Mahalaleel, and Jared, whose son Enoch was expert and bright, both in the science and in the art, and being a prophet, he foretold the destruction of the earth for sin, first by water, and afterwards by fire.
 Therefore Enoch erected two large pillars, the one of stone and the other of brick, whereon he engraved the abridgment of the arts and sciences, principally geometry and masonry.

-At last, when the world's destruction drew nigh, God commanded Noah to build the great ark or floating castle, and his three sons assisted. like a deputy and two wardens.
-That edifice, though of wood only, was fabricated by geometry as nicely as any stone-building, like true ship-building at this day, a curious and large piece of architecture, and finished when Noah entered into his six hundredth year.
-Aboard which he and his three sons and their four wives passed, and having received the cargo of animals by God's direction, they were saved in the ark. while the rest perished in the flood for their immorality and unbelief And so from these masons, or four grand officers, the whole present race of mankind are descended.
+At last when the world's destruction drew nigh, God commanded Noah to build the great ark or floating castle, and his three sons assisted, like a deputy and two wardens.
+That edifice, though of wood only, was fabricated by geometry as nicely as any stone-building, like true ship-building at this day, a curious and large piece of architecture, and finished when Noah entered into his six hundredth year; aboard which he and his three sons and their four wives passed, and having received the cargo of animals by God's direction, they were saved in the ark, while the rest perished in the flood for their immorality and unbelief.
+And so from these masons, or four grand officers, the whole present race of mankind are descended.

-After the flood, Noah and his three sons, having preserved the knowledge of the arts and sciences, communicated it to their growing offspring.
-And it came to pass, as they journeyed from the East towards the West, they found a plain in the land of Shinar, and dwelt there together, as Noachida, or sons of Noah, which was the first name of masons, according to some old traditions.
-When Peleg was born there to Heber, after the flood one hundred and one years, father Noah partitioned the earth, ordering them to disperse and take possession; but from a fear of the consequences of separation, they resolved to keep transmit their memorial illustrious to all future ages; and so employed themselves under grand master Nimrod, in the large and fertile vale of Shinar along the banks of the Tygris, in building a stately tower and city, the largest work that ever the world saw, and soon filled the vale with splendid edifices.
+After the flood Noah and his three sons, having preserved the know-ledge of the arts and sciences, communicated it to their growing off-spring.
+And it came to pass, as they journeyed from the East towards the West, they found a plain in the land of Shinar, and dwelt there together, as Noachidæ, or sons of Noah, which was the first name of masons, according to some old traditions.
+When Peleg was born there to Heber, after the flood one hundred and one years, father Noah partitioned the earth, ordering them to disperse and take possession, but from a fear of the consequences of separation, they resolved to keep together.

+Nimrod, the son of Cush, the eldest son of Ham, was at the head of those that would not disperse, or, if they must separate, they resolved to transmit their memorial illustrious to all future ages, and so employed themselves under grand master Nimrod,\ in the large and fertile vale of Shinar, along the banks of the Tygris, in building a stately tower and city, the largest work that ever the world saw, and soon filled the vale with splendid edifices.
 But they over built it, and knew not when to desist till their vanity provoked their Maker to confound their grand design, by confounding their speech.
 Hence the city was called Babel, confusion.